-As you may have already spotted, the moment the customer ordered 8 quantity, you started making less money than you would have if they had just ordered 7.
-Only at quantity 10 do we start seeing a return to increased revenues from an order of 7.
+As you may have already noticed, the moment the customer ordered 8 items, you started making less money than you would have if they had just ordered 7.
+Only at 10 items do we start seeing a return to increased revenues from an order of 7.

 Event when you have setup your pricing breaks correctly to ensure profitability, you still run into the following disadvantages.

-- When you cost goes up, you will need to redo the entire pricing matrix and you may even need to come up with new pricing breaks
+- When your costs increase, you will need to redo the entire pricing matrix and you may even need to come up with new pricing breaks

-- Your customer is given the burden of choice between buying more for a cheaper rate but at the risk of wastage or buying less and paying more.
+- Your customer is given the burden of choice between buying more at a cheaper rate, but comes with the risk of wastage or buying less and paying more.

-None of these are are deal breakers since this is the accepted practices in the industry.
-Having said that, there is a newer and better alternative to traditional price breaks.
+None of these are are deal breakers since these are accepted practices in the industry.
+Having said that, though, there is a newer and better alternative to traditional price breaks.

-It’s a simple concept.
-Every t-shirt is a price break.
-Let’s convert the example above into a breakless pricing.
-We know at quantity 1 the price is $4.00 and at quantity 8 the price is $3.00.
+It’s a simple concept: every t-shirt is now a price break.
+Let’s take the example above and convert it into a breakless pricing structure.
+We know the price for one item is $4.00, while 8 items would cost $3.00.